Skip to main content

 Learn about construction methods and materials.
 Explore the use of cutting-edge technologies in construction such as drones, robotics, and 3D modeling.
 Visit an active Boston construction site to see the construction process in real-time.

-Introduction to Architecture and Design (Session I + Session II)
+Introduction to Architecture and Design (Available in Session I + Session II -FULL)

 Architecture, Industrial Design, and Interior Design include the design of products, games, environments, buildings and cities.
 Through hands-on experience drawing and making, you will build your portfolio and learn how each discipline, and design at every scale, makes the world a better place.